 It's how you feed your baby either breastmilk or formula, so how do you know which is the best baby bottle?

-Now, in an effort to fully disclose, this article contains affiliate links.
-This means if you purchase something, I would receive a commission.
-For more information, please see my disclosure page.
+In an effort to fully disclose, this article contains affiliate links.
+If you purchase something, we receive a commission.
+For more information, please see our disclosure page.

 1. Philips Avent Natural Bottles (Our top choice!)

 These bottles are great becuase there shape makes it easier for little hands to hold.
 They are also the ones I used for both of my kids!

 We liked them because they were easy to clean, and came in a variety of sizes.
 The 4-ounce bottles is perfect for the first few months, and the 9-ounce bottle is great for when your baby is drinking a lot more in one setting.